On the images of the Galois representations attached to generic automorphic representations of GSp(4): Introduction

 which is unramified outside $S \cup \{ \ell \}$, where $S$ is the set of places where $\pi$ is not spherical.
 Then, by using the generic Langlands transfer from $\GSp(4)$ to $\GL(4)$ and some recent results about residual irreducibility of compatible systems, we prove that if $\pi$ is genuine and globally generic then $\pi$ is ``exceptional" at most at a set of primes of density zero.
-Moreover, if we assume that $\pi_p$ is Iwahori-spherical for all $p \in S$, it can be proved that $\pi$ is ``exceptional" at most at finitely many $\lambda$ (see Remark \ref{ramifi}).

 Alternatively, a way to build representations with large image is by using the notion of $(n,p)$-groups introduced in \cite{KLS}.
-With this tool we prove that a symplectic compatible system of $4$-dimensional semisimple Galois representations attached to a RAESDC automorphic representation of $\GL(4)$ has only finitely many exceptional primes if it is maximally induced in an appropriate prime (see section \ref{se3}).
+With this tool we prove that a symplectic compatible system of $4$-dimensional semisimple Galois representations attached to a RAESDC automorphic representation of $\GL(4)$ has only finitely many exceptional primes if it is maximally induced in an appropriate prime (see Section \ref{se3}).

 In the same direction, stronger results have been proved in \cite{DW} and \cite{DZ} for compatible systems attached to classical and Hilbert modular forms.
 More precisely, in loc. cit. there have been constructed (Hilbert) modular forms such that the compatible systems attached to them, do not have exceptional primes.
 At the end of this paper, by making use of Langlands functoriality (from $\SO(5)$ to $\GL(4)$ and from $\GL(4)$ to $\GSp(4)$), we generalize this construction to automorphic representations of $\GSp(4,\A_\Q)$.